 2. A PDF version of #1 because formatting of Word documents may shift from one computer or device to the next when viewed and printed.
 A PDF will always look exactly like the original document.

-3. An ATS or text version in case they’ll be forwarding your resume over to an ATS.
+3. An ATS-friendly or text version in case they’ll be forwarding your resume over to an ATS.
 Let them know that’s why you’re sending it.
 And let them know that, if they’re viewing your resume on a mobile device, this is the version to open.
-The formatted Word and PDF versions may not be mobile-friendly, depending upon their device.
+The formatted Word and PDF versions may not be mobile-friendly, depending upon the readers’ device.

 What if you want to use job boards?